hashicorp/terraform-guides/governance/third-generation/README.md

   }
 }
 ```
-Test cases that wanted to use the other 3 modules would either change bot occurrences of "tfplan" in that stanza to "tfstate", "tfconfig", or "tfrun" or would add additional stanzas with those changes.
+Test cases that use the other modules would either change both occurrences of "tfplan" in that stanza to "tfstate", "tfconfig", or "tfrun" or would add additional stanzas with those changes.

 While having multiple functions in a single file and module does make examining the function code a bit harder, we think the reduced work associated with referencing the functions in the test cases justifies this.